 The Bank funded an unprecedented 452 individual projects, up from 395 a year earlier.
 Funding reached more than EUR 10 billion for the first time in the Bank’s history, rising from EUR 9.5 billion to EUR 10.1 billion.

 EBRD funding for the green economy reached a record €4.6 billion or 46% of total business volume in 2019, underlining the EBRD’s strong support for the global climate agenda.
-They aim to continue their investment in Turkey in the future as well.
+They aim to continue their investment in Turkey in 2020 as well.